heyajohnny/afvalinfo/README.md

 Above example has 1 normal resource and one special resource.
 Here is a complete list of available waste fractions:
 - gft                                  (groente, fruit, tuinafval)
+- kerstboom                            (supported in +- 50% of the waste collectors)
 - papier
 - pbd                                  (plastic, blik, drinkpakken)
 - restafval